After every one or two years of buying a laptop or Macbook or Surface Pro, we desperately want some way or the other to buy a new one.

 Best Places to Sell Used Electronics

-This is one of the best places to sell used electronics.
-Online auction site eBay has been a popular place to sell used electronics for years, thanks largely to its active user base of 165 million members, as estimated by Statista.
+Online auction site eBay has been a popular place to sell used tech for years, thanks largely to its active user base of 165 million members, as estimated by Statista.
 In recent years, eBay made it easier to list items for sale.
-You can sell old electronics, start by searching for your item, and eBay recommends an auction format based on previous sales.
+You can start by searching for your item, and eBay recommends an auction format based on previous sales.

 In some cases, the site even gives you a price guarantee if you use its recommendations.
 With my 2014 MacBook Air, for instance, eBay recommended a 7-day auction with a starting price of $372 and a price guarantee of $519.